metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 - `scrape_config_selector` (Attributes) ScrapeConfigSelector defines VMScrapeConfig to be selected for target discovery.
 Works in combination with NamespaceSelector. (see [below for nested schema](#nestedatt--spec--scrape_config_selector))
 - `scrape_interval` (String) ScrapeInterval defines how often scrape targets by default
 - `scrape_timeout` (String) ScrapeTimeout defines global timeout for targets scrape
-- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the vmagent object, which shall be mounted into the vmagent Pods. will be mounted at path /etc/vm/secrets
+- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the Application object, which shall be mounted into the Application container at /etc/vm/secrets/SECRET_NAME folder
 - `security_context` (Map of String) SecurityContext holds pod-level security attributes and common container settings.
 This defaults to the default PodSecurityContext.
 - `select_all_by_default` (Boolean) SelectAllByDefault changes default behavior for empty CRD selectors, such ServiceScrapeSelector. with selectAllByDefault: true and empty serviceScrapeSelector and ServiceScrapeNamespaceSelector Operator selects all exist serviceScrapes with selectAllByDefault: false - selects nothing
-- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run the VMAgent Pods.
+- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run the pods
 - `service_scrape_namespace_selector` (Attributes) ServiceScrapeNamespaceSelector Namespaces to be selected for VMServiceScrape discovery.
 Works in combination with Selector.
 NamespaceSelector nil - only objects at VMAgent namespace.
 Selector nil - only objects at NamespaceSelector namespaces.
 If both nil - behaviour controlled by selectAllByDefault (see [below for nested schema](#nestedatt--spec--service_scrape_namespace_selector))
 - `service_scrape_relabel_template` (Attributes List) ServiceScrapeRelabelTemplate defines relabel config, that will be added to each VMServiceScrape. it's useful for adding specific labels to all targets (see [below for nested schema](#nestedatt--spec--service_scrape_relabel_template))
 - `service_scrape_selector` (Attributes) ServiceScrapeSelector defines ServiceScrapes to be selected for target discovery.
 Works in combination with NamespaceSelector.
 NamespaceSelector nil - only objects at VMAgent namespace.
 Selector nil - only objects at NamespaceSelector namespaces.
 If both nil - behaviour controlled by selectAllByDefault (see [below for nested schema](#nestedatt--spec--service_scrape_selector))
 - `service_scrape_spec` (Map of String) ServiceScrapeSpec that will be added to vmagent VMServiceScrape spec
 - `service_spec` (Attributes) ServiceSpec that will be added to vmagent service spec (see [below for nested schema](#nestedatt--spec--service_spec))
-- `shard_count` (Number) ShardCount - numbers of shards of VMAgent in this case operator will use 1 deployment/sts per shard with replicas count according to spec.replicas, see https://docs.victoriametrics.com/vmagent.html#scraping-big-number-of-targets
+- `shard_count` (Number) ShardCount - numbers of shards of VMAgent in this case operator will use 1 deployment/sts per shard with replicas count according to spec.replicas, see [here](https://docs.victoriametrics.com/vmagent/#scraping-big-number-of-targets)
 - `startup_probe` (Map of String) StartupProbe that will be added to CRD pod
 - `stateful_mode` (Boolean) StatefulMode enables StatefulSet for 'VMAgent' instead of Deployment it allows using persistent storage for vmagent's persistentQueue
 - `stateful_rolling_update_strategy` (String) StatefulRollingUpdateStrategy allows configuration for strategyType set it to RollingUpdate for disabling operator statefulSet rollingUpdate